LEARN HOW TO OPERATE YOUR PUBLIC POOL SPA FACILITY

 How about a sample problem similar to a class problem?

-What is the surface area of a rectangular pool with a length of 20 meters and a width of 20 yards?
+What is the surface area of a rectangular pool with a length of 20 meters and a width of

-We will use a series of "plug-and play" boxes in the CPO® class.
-Just plug the correct number as given by the problem to perform the math (play) as indicated.
+the correct number as given by the problem to perform the math (play) as indicated.
 Let's try it out.

 The formula for a rectangle is: A = L x W